 Research conducted by McKinsey states that 45 percent of activities in the workplace could already be automated with technology that already exists, however organisational processes would need reshaping.
-Automation is having an impact on lower skilled and C-Suite roles as PwC and BBC statistics suggest.
-As machines can be coded to perform more routine activities in an efficient way, robots (in conjunction with AI in many cases) are able to perform these tasks in a superior level to those of humans, allowing people to focus on less transactional activities and more higher level actions.
+Automation is having an impact on lower-skilled and C-Suite roles as PwC and BBC statistics suggest.
+As machines can be coded to perform more routine activities in an efficient way, robots (in conjunction with AI in many cases) are able to perform these tasks in a superior level to those of humans, allowing people to focus on less transactional activities and more higher-level actions.
 CFOs, along with supporting leadership teams, have a responsibility to redefine employee job roles, ensuring people and robots are able to work in tandem within the workplace, boosting efficiencies for both.

 Cloud organisations are becoming increasingly popular within the workplace.
-Deloitte states companies can no longer assume their organisational structure simply consists of the employees on their balance sheet, but must include freelancers and gig economy workers to name a few.
+Deloitte states companies can no longer assume their organisational structure simply consists of the employees on their balance sheet but must include freelancers and gig economy workers to name a few.
 These workers, which are becoming fundamental to organisations, are being augmented with machines and software.
-Business leaders will therefore need to ensure they create a future-forward, creative and fluid workforce approach to leverage strategy for those on the balance sheet as well as those off it.
+Business leaders will, therefore, need to ensure they create a future-forward, creative and fluid workforce approach to leverage strategy for those on the balance sheet as well as those off it.

 AI’s value within businesses is growing rapidly through machine learning, augmented reality and automation, allowing businesses to provide value to employees and customers which were not possible years ago.
-Businesses that are able to implement AI driven strategies quickly to leverage innovation and growth will become differentiators in a new society where customers, stakeholders and the employees are connected 24/7.
+Businesses that are able to implement AI-driven strategies quickly to leverage innovation and growth will become differentiators in a new society where customers, stakeholders and the employees are connected 24/7.

 But how do CFOs implement AI within their organisation?

-C-Suite executives will have the most success in implementing RPA and AI if it is seen as a tool to help implement strategic vision.
+C-Suite executives will have the most success in implementing RPA and AI if it is seen as a tool to help implement a strategic vision.
 A clearly defined strategy is imperative, otherwise AI risks becoming a tool buried inside an organisations routine procedures: one which provides some benefit, efficiently automating more cumbersome and arduous tasks, without providing any real long-term tangible successes.